The State of the Union: Five Foreign Policy Takeaways

-At 9 o’clock last night, President Obama made his sixth State of the Union address to speak to the nation, and more importantly, the new Congress, about his view of the state of our nation and his vision for the direction of his administration for the year.
-While most of the leaked talking points seem to favor domestic issues such as the economy, taxes and immigration, recent events around the world required the President to address some aspects of his foreign policy.
-With issues like Iran, Cuba, Ukraine, and even more recent events in Paris and Yemen, what will the President choose to focus on and how will he choose to present his direction on these and other pressing matters of foreign policy?
+On January 20, United States President Barack Obama took the podium for his sixth State of the Union address to brief the nation and, more importantly, the new Congress on his vision for the direction of his administration for the year.
+While most of the leaked talking points seemed to favor domestic issues such as the economy, taxes, and immigration, recent international events pressed Mr. Obama to discuss aspects of his foreign policy.
+With policy shifts regarding Iran, Cuba, and Ukraine, and security crises in Paris and Yemen, what did the President choose to focus on and how will he set the foreign policy agenda in his last two years in office?
 Here are five major takeaways from President Obama’s address:

-One of the major points of the President’s speech is to praise the ending of the wars in Iraq and Afghanistan.
-He made this quite important in his speech, as it was the first mention of foreign policy in his hour long speech, emphasizing the draw down from nearly 160,000 troops deployed at the beginning of his tenure to now under 15,000 between Iraq and Afghanistan.
-Paired with his overall themes of a new era in American policy, President Obama highlighted the transition in Afghanistan from a combat role to a support role, additionally praising the work of Secretary of State John Kerry in negotiating a peaceful democratic transition amid a much contested election.
+In the SOTU’s first mention of foreign policy, the President praised the end of the wars in Iraq and Afghanistan, emphasizing the decrease from nearly 160,000 troops deployed at the beginning of his tenure to the less than 15,000 currently between Iraq and Afghanistan.
+Paired with his overall themes of a new era in American policy, President Obama highlighted the transition in Afghanistan from a combat role to a support role, additionally commending Secretary of State John Kerry for negotiating a peaceful democratic transition amid a much contested election.

-However, while the withdrawal received much acclaim from the President, this does not mean that US involvement in the Middle East is over.
-Mr. Obama took great lengths to mention America’s work in building and leading the anti-ISIS coalition and went on to ask for legislation allowing not only aid to moderate forces in Syria and Iraq, but also a congressional authorization of force against ISIS.
-This, paired with a rather hawkish statement retaining the right to act through unilateral military action, means that the US counterterrorism momentum will not end.
-It will merely shift to focus on ISIS and likely rising threats in Yemen.
+However, while the withdrawal was much touted by the President, this by no means meant that U.S. involvement in the Middle East is over.
+Mr. Obama flagged America’s leadership against the Islamic State and went on to request legislation allowing not only aid to moderate forces in Syria and Iraq, but also a congressional authorization of force against the militant group.
+This, paired with a rather hawkish statement evoking the right to act through unilateral military action, means that the U.S. counterterrorism momentum will not end; instead, it will merely shift to focus on the Islamic State and the rising risk of civil war in Yemen.

-In his hour long address, President Obama saved direct disapproval and challenges for only two states, Russia and China.
-The President recalled America’s work to isolate and dissuade Russian aggression in Ukraine, part of his ‘smart leadership’ approach, calling Russian actions bullying and putting the Russian Federation’s situation in stark perspective.
-He also took a moment to answer his critics, who thought President Putin the winner of the whole exchange, which was a clear rebuke of some of his new colleagues in the 114th Congress.
+In the hour-long speech, President Obama directed explicit disapproval and challenges for only two states, Russia and China.
+The President recalled America’s work in isolating Russia and dissuading it from exercising further aggression in Ukraine.
+He branded Russian actions as “bullying,” and also took a moment to answer critics who thought Russian President Vladimir Putin the winner of the whole debacle, some of whom are new members of the 114th Congress.

-China held the honor of being the most mentioned nation in the entire address.
-Mr. Obama took lengths to seek to challenge China over the next few years.
-While there was an acknowledgement of cooperation in a recent deal on climate change, it was made clear that America would continue to challenge China in issues ranging from maritime border disputes to trade policy, with the President specifically calling on Congress to grant him new trade promotion authority to help “write the rules” for trade in Asia.
+China held the honor of being the most mentioned foreign state in the entire address.
+While he acknowledged recent cooperation on climate change, Mr. Obama made it clear that America would continue to challenge China on issues ranging from regional maritime border disputes to international trade policy, with the President specifically calling on Congress to grant him new trade promotion authority to help “write the rules” for Asian trade.

 New Age of Rapprochement